SwootsUA/GPU-Temperature-Monitor/README.md

 3. The temperature label will be updated every second.
 4. The label color will change according to the temperature gradient, indicating different temperature ranges.
 5. You can toggle move and resize actions by selecting "Toggle Move/Resize" in the system tray menu.
+6. Size and position can be restored by selecting "Restore Size" and "Restore Position" in the "Restore" menu.
-6. To change the temperature unit, right-click on the system tray icon and select "Temperature Unit," then choose Celsius, Fahrenheit, or Kelvin.
+7. To change the temperature unit, right-click on the system tray icon and select "Temperature Unit," then choose Celsius, Fahrenheit, or Kelvin.

 ## Compiling to EXE